StackStorm/st2docs/docs/source/packs.rst

 ``--python3`` flag to the ``st2 pack install`` command (e.g. ``st2 pack install libcloud
 --python3``).

-This will create the pack virtual environment using the Python 3 binary defined by ``actionrunner.python3_binary`` config option.
+This will create the pack virtual environment using the Python 3 binary specified by ``actionrunner.python3_binary`` config option.
 This value defaults to ``/usr/bin/python3``.
 For this to work, Python 3 needs to be installed on your system.

-When installing Python 3, default prefix of either ``/usr`` or ``/usr/local`` should be used and base Python 3 libraries should be installed and available in either ``/usr/lib/python3.x`` or ``/usr/local/lib/python3.x``.
+When installing Python 3, default prefix of ``/usr`` or ``/usr/local`` should be used and base Python 3 libraries should be installed and available in either ``/usr/lib/python3.6`` or ``/usr/local/lib/python3.6``.
+If a custom prefix was used when compiling / installing Python 3 (e.g. ``./configure --prefix=/opt/lib``) you also need to configure ``actionrunner.python3_prefix`` option in ``st2.conf`` to match that value.

 Keep in mind that this feature only means Python runner actions will be executed using Python 3 binary.
 All the |st2| components and services, including the action runner will still use Python 2